Reducing Oral Mucositis (OM)

 Conversion of superoxide to hydrogen peroxide

-Our dismutase mimetics are designed to convert the bursts of superoxide induced by radiotherapy to hydrogen peroxide, which is then converted to O2 and H2O.
+Our dismutase mimetics are designed to convert the bursts of superoxide induced by radiotherapy to hydrogen peroxide, which is then converted to oxygen and water.
 As a result, in various nonclinical experiments they significantly reduce the immediate and long-term radiation damage to normal tissue in a variety of organs.2,3

 Given this and the central role of superoxide in the process of OM, we are currently studying our dismutase mimetics in clinical trials to investigate the impact of reducing this elevated superoxide on OM in HNC patients.